What is contextual theology?

 Mainline academics, on the other hand, are likely visit contextual theologies as an invited critique on the Western hegemony of the academy.
 The approach is postmodern and plural, and builds on the foundational stones of liberation, feminist, and black theologies, citing Gustavo Gutierrez, Mary Daly, and James Cone.
 In intention, these voices are studied to rectify a missing voice to marginalized people groups, a segment that is destined to continue its expansion even beyond Womanist, Minjung, and Queer theologies.

 Each general approach—the missiological or the postmodern—maintains some suspicion of the other, not least because of their perceived (and not without cause) position as liberal or evangelical approaches.
-But both share in common a potential marginalization in the theology classroom which implicitly (and unintentionally) accepts the mainstream of Western theology as neutral, generic, or context free.
+Yet both share in common a potential marginalization in the theology classroom which implicitly (and unintentionally) accepts the mainstream of Western theology as neutral, generic, or context free.
 That course catalogs will allow “Feminist theologies” or “African Christologies” but not “European Reformed Theologies” or “Germanic Pre-Modern Doctrine” underscores the point.
 The Frankfort school’s Herbert Marcuse helpfully speaks of “repressive tolerance” to describe a hegemonic system that receives minority views with open arms, but in treating them as such uses them as evidence to reinforce the dominant view.
-And Dutch Catholic Frans Wijsen laments that contextual theologies are treated like “exotic fruits to supplement their traditional Western theological dishes.”
+Dutch Catholic Frans Wijsen laments that contextual theologies are treated like “exotic fruits to supplement their traditional Western theological dishes.”

 If these two approaches were to have more than just casual interaction, one might imagine they’d band together on a protest march with slogan posters held high: “All theologies are contextual theologies!”
-And this is the approach this study takes, attempting a theology from context because all theologies—as faith seeking understanding—seek from their point of view.
+This is the approach this study takes, attempting a theology from context because all theologies—as faith seeking understanding—seek from their point of view.

 Catholic theologian Stephen Bevans writes, “There is no such thing as “theology”; there is only contextual theology… the attempt to understand Christian faith in terms of a particular context is really a theological imperative” and cannot be “something on the fringes of the theological enterprise.
 It is at the very center of what it means to do theology in today’s world.”